-Awarded to UK institutions that wish to invite an eminent researcher from overseas to enhance the knowledge and skills of academic staff or the student body within the host institution.
+Awarded to UK institutions that wish to invite an eminent researcher from overseas for an extended stay in the UK to enhance the knowledge and skills of academic staff or the student body within the host institution.
 The scheme covers maintenance, travel expenses and research costs.
 Visiting Professorships last for between 3 and 12 months.

 The objective of these awards is to enable distinguished academics based overseas to spend between 3 and 12 months inclusive at a UK university, primarily in order to enhance the skills of academic staff or the student body within the host institution.
 It is recognised that Visiting Professors may also wish to use the opportunity to further their own academic interests.
 The over-riding criteria for selection are first the academic standing and achievements of the visitor in terms of research and teaching, and secondly the ability of the receiving institution to benefit from the imported skills and expertise.
 Priority will be given to new or recent collaborative ventures.